testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 icon: fas fa-glasses pt-5 pb-5
 ---

-*"Requirements are the starting point of any design"*, this is a quote from the [presentation given by Nicholas D. Kefalas](https://www.youtube.com/watch?v=3afHlAwBudM), who is a senior technical officer at Sikorsky Aircraft - Lockheed Martin.
-A very innocent quote that most people will agree with, but somehow it is not applied or scarcely applied to the commercial software development process.
+"Requirements are the starting point of any design", this is a quote from the [presentation given by Nicholas D. Kefalas](https://www.youtube.com/watch?v=3afHlAwBudM), who is a senior technical officer at Sikorsky Aircraft/Lockheed Martin.
+In this article, we'll explore how you can work with requirements just like with code and look at a simple example of specifying [requirements for a Google Calculator web application](https://github.com/testflows/TestFlows-Core/blob/master/tests/examples/calculator/requirements/requirements.md).
+While most people will agree with the quote above, somehow it is not applied or scarcely applied to the commercial software development process.
 We are developing too fast, and it seems like there is no time to think about the functionality that we are developing, much less write it down <!-- more -->.

 Do requirements apply to software development and testing?
-The answer is definitely "yes", as the requirements are the starting point of *any design*.
+The answer is definitely "yes", as the requirements are the starting point of any design.
 It is a universal principle across any field of engineering.
 It does not matter if you are designing a building, designing an aircraft, developing software for nuclear reactors, trains, or even a simple hello world program.
 Whether we like it or not, requirements have to be handled one way or another.
-As the saying goes “you can run, but you can’t hide from them”.
+As the saying goes “you can run, but you can’t hide" from them.
 When we don’t work with requirements, we do pay the price, as skipping them does not come with zero-cost but actually creates a drag on the whole software development process, irrespective of the software’s functionality.
 So, why work with requirements?
-Because by definition of testing and quality, it is all about the requirements!
+Because by definition of testing and quality, it is all about the requirements.
-Therefore, in this article, we'll explore how {% testflows %} enables you to working with requirements just like with code.

 {% blockquote Nicholas D. Kefalas, Senior Technical Officer at Sikorsky Aircraft/Lockheed Martin - https://www.youtube.com/watch?v=3afHlAwBudM System Engineering Requirements %}
  “Requirements are the starting point of any design.”